ngocthachnguyen98/SDO-Assignment-2/README.md

   args:
     chdir: /etc/app/dist
   register: updatedb_result
-- debug:
-    var: updatedb_result
 ```

-**9. Install TechTestApp.service systemd unit file**
+**8. Install TechTestApp.service systemd unit file**
 The application needs to be set up as an SystemD service as specified.
 Therefore, a template `TechTestApp.service.j2` is provided for feeding in the environment variables.
-The service file will be located at `/etc/systemd/system/`
+The service file will be located at `/etc/systemd/system/`.

 ```
-- name: 9.
+- name: 8.
 Install TechTestApp.service systemd unit file
   template:
     src: TechTestApp.service.j2
     dest: /etc/systemd/system/TechTestApp.service